gordianknotC/nxp_note/flutter/android_to_flutter.md

 participant MAct

 MProc-->>MProc: initialize plugins
-Note over MProc,MAct: A1) instantiate all FakeActivity<br>A2) setup intentFilters for each FakeActivity<br>.<br>
+Note over MProc,MAct: A1) instantiate all FakeActivity<br>A2) setup intentFilters for each FakeActivity<br>

 MProc-->>MProc: prepare intenFilter mappings
 Note over MProc, MAct: 1) each fakeActivity has several intentFilters<br>2) each fakeActivity map to a unique string action<br>__represents an explicit activity request.<br>_<br> find out who is requesting from and to.

 ```
-brainstorming in A2:
+**brainstorming in A2:**
 - what we already have
 	- intent matching logic; but it may not work while exposing to customized mediator
-	- matching logic only works under some circumstances ---- applied after intentFilter in manifest
+	- matching logic only works under some circumstances ---- applied after intentFilter written in manifest.xml
 - prepare intentFilter for each FakeActivity while initializing each FakeActivity